-- exercising diligence when in vehicles with multiple individuals, such as maximizing physical distance to the extent possible, wearing personal protective equipment (e.g. masks and gloves), avoiding touching your face, and washing/sanitizing hands before and after entering the vehicle - providing hand sanitizer in all passenger vehicles where individuals will be seated - keeping the windows down in the vehicle, weather permitting, to improve air circulation - establishing and communicating a maximum number of passengers for each vehicle or vehicle type - directing passengers not to sit in the front passenger seat next to the driver, unless an appropriate physical barrier is in place, and to refrain from touching vehicle surfaces as much as possible - limiting eating/drinking in passenger vehicles any time that a passenger is present - having the same individuals ride in the same vehicle each day, whenever possible - requiring that only members of the same department, or workers who otherwise regularly interact with one another in the course of their duties, be transported in the same vehicle at the same time, whenever possible
+- exercising diligence when in vehicles with multiple individuals, such as maximizing physical distance to the extent possible, wearing personal protective equipment (e.g. masks and gloves), avoiding touching your face, and washing/sanitizing hands before and after entering the vehicle - providing hand sanitizer in all passenger vehicles where individuals will be seated - keeping the windows down in the vehicle, whenever possible, to improve air circulation (see, for example, Worker's Health and Safety Centre Airflow Ventilation) - establishing and communicating a limit on the number of passengers for each vehicle or vehicle type, which considers the particular circumstances in which the vehicle will be operated (e.g. whether the windows can be down, whether barriers are installed and the duration of travel) - directing passengers not to sit in the front passenger seat next to the driver, unless an appropriate physical barrier is in place, and to refrain from touching vehicle surfaces as much as possible - limiting eating/drinking in passenger vehicles any time that a passenger is present - having the same individuals ride in the same vehicle each day, whenever possible - requiring that only members of the same department, or workers who otherwise regularly interact with one another in the course of their duties, be transported in the same vehicle at the same time, whenever possible